-Our ramen below includes a number of variations from more classic ramen recipes.
-First with the pork, and second with the garlic sauce.
-If you don't eat pork, just replace it with boned chicken thighs in the recipe.
+Our ramen below is slightly different to classic ramen recipes.
+First with the way we cook the pork, and second with the sesame garlic sauce.

 - 1 kg chicken bones & carcass